 community or church kid's consignment sale!

-Orange County, Florida U-Pick Farms and Orchards in 2020, by county
+Orlando and Orange County, Florida U-Pick Farms and Orchards in 2022, by county

 Click on Resources above, if you need a county map